 - work for State and Territory schools and health care facilities at different addresses

-- work for a subsidiary company (owned by the same parent company) but the ABN (Australian Business Number) on your payslip is different
+- work for a subsidiary company (owned by the same parent company) but the ABN on your payslip is different

-- work for different businesses (separate legal entities with different ABNs) owned by that
+- work for different businesses (separate legal entities with different ABNs) owned by the same employer

 - be self-employed and provide services to the same business for more than six months as long as that business is not the only business you provide services to during that time